CollinDewey/terascripting/content/articles/ncl-tool-list/ncl-tool-list.md

 lastmod: '2024-11-19'
 type: Article
 slug: ncl-tool-list
-description: "A list of tools I tend to use for the National Cyber League (NCL) Capture The Flag (CTF)"
+description: "A list of many tools used for solving challenges within the National Cyber League Capture The Flag competition"
 ---

 # Tool List